Helena Roerich: Travels

-Roerich had dreamed that sometime a city of knowledge would rise in Kullu valley, which would become an international scientific centre.
-Later "Urusvati" became a large international institute that united well-known scientists from many countries.
+Helena Roerich had dreamed that a city of knowledge would rise in Kullu valley, which would become an international scientific centre.
+Later Urusvati became a large international institute that united well-known scientists from many countries.
 J. Bose, R. Tagore, A. Einstein, R. Millikan, L. de Broglie, R. Magoffin, S. Gedin, S.I.
 Metalnikov, N.I.
 Vavilov et al. had collaborated with it.

 In Kullu, Roerich continued her work on Living Ethics, the main work of her life.
-In 1929, her work "Cryptograms of the East" ("On Eastern Crossroads") was published in Paris in Russian under the pen name Josephine Saint-Hilaire.
-This work contains apocryphal legends and parables from the lives of great devotees and teachers of mankind: Buddha, Christ, Apollonius of Tiana, Akbar the Great, St. Sergius of Radonezh.
+In 1929, her work "Cryptograms of the East" ("On Eastern Crossroads") was published in Paris in Russian under the pen name Josephine Saint Hilaire.
+This work contains apocryphal legends and parables from the lives of great devotees and teachers of mankind: Buddha, Christ, Apollonius of Tyana, Akbar the Great, Russian saintSergius of Radonezh.
 Roerich devoted a special essay "The Banner of St. Sergius of Radonezh" to an image of the Savior and Defender of Russian land.
-In this essay she joined knowledge of history and theology with deep and reverent love to the hermit. is essay was included in the book "Banner of St. Sergius of Radonezh", published under the pen name N. Yarovskaya in 1934.
+In this essay she joined knowledge of history and theology with deep and reverent love of the hermit.
+The essay was included in the book "Banner of St. Sergius of Radonezh", published under the pen name N. Yarovskaya in 1934.

 Later life

-In the first half of the 1930s, Roerich translated from English to Russian two volumes of H.P.
-Blavatsky's fundamental work The Secret Doctrine.
+In the first half of the 1930s, Roerich translated two volumes of H.P.
+Blavatsky's fundamental work The Secret Doctrine from English to Russian.

 A special place in Roerich's creativity belongs to her epistolary heritage.
-She corresponded with more than 140 persons.
-The letters' geography involves several continents.
+She corresponded with more than 140 persons over several continents.
 Among Roerich's correspondents were friends, followers, cultural workers and political figures.
 In her letters, Roerich answered numerous questions, explained the most complex philosophical and scientific problems, and the foundations of the Living Ethics.
-She wrote about the great Laws of Cosmos, the meaning of human life, the importance of culture for human evolution, and the Great Teachers.
+She wrote about the great Laws of the Cosmos, the meaning of human life, the importance of culture for human evolution, and the Great Teachers.

 In 1940, a two-volume edition of Letters of Helena Roerich was published in Riga.
-A complete set of Roerich's letters is published by the International Centre of the Roerichs, where her epistolary heritage is kept.
+A complete set of Roerich's letters is published by the International Centre of the Roerichs (ICR), where her epistolary heritage is kept.
 It was transferred to ICR by S.N.
 Roerich in 1990.

 During N.K.
-Roerich's Manchurian expedition, Roerich had corresponded with international organizations and coordinated activity for support the Roerich Pact, an international agreement for protection of artistic and scientific institutions and historical monuments.
+Roerich's Manchurian expedition, she had corresponded with international organizations and coordinated activity to support the Roerich Pact, an international agreement for protection of artistic and scientific institutions and historical monuments.
 As a result of this work, the Roerich Pact was signed on 15 April 1935 by heads of 22 countries.